Something Happened To Oil At Exactly 1:41 PM On Tuesday

 Way, way back.

 All the way back to March 13, when I wrote something called "'What Does Saudi Arabia Do Now?'
 I've Got A Pretty Good Idea."
 That post was one in a long series of pieces I've penned on crude (NYSEARCA:USO).

-As the Heisenberg crowd is acutely aware, I've got a pretty solid read on the oil market and it doesn't come courtesy of my intimate knowledge of the extraction process (I have no such knowledge) or my in-depth analysis of the viability of discrete energy plays (I've done no such analysis).
+As the Heisenberg crowd is acutely aware, I've got a pretty solid read on the oil market, and it doesn't come courtesy of my intimate knowledge of the extraction process (I have no such knowledge) or my in-depth analysis of the viability of discrete energy plays (I've done no such analysis).

 Instead, it comes courtesy of common sense.
 I'm not going to regale you with my take on US production and/or shale in this post.
 Those interested can read all you'd ever care to read from me on that by simply scanning my article titles on this platform and clicking on those that are obviously about US producers.